Hélène Rytmann

 Hélène Rytmann (15 October 1910 – 16 November 1980) was a French revolutionary and sociologist.
 She was active as a communist militant in the French resistance to Nazism.
-A member of the French Communist Party, she was expelled after accusations of Trotskyism and having participated in summary executions of former Nazi collaborators.
+A member of the French Communist Party, she was expelled for Trotskyism.
+The party also alleged she had engaged in summary executions of Nazi collaborators.

 Rytmann was murdered by strangulation in 1980 by her husband Louis Althusser.
 Her murder attracted much attention from the French media and there were requests to sentence Althusser as an ordinary criminal, but he was instead declared unfit to stand trial by reason of insanity and committed to a psychiatric institution for three years.

 Early life

 Rytmann was born in Paris in 1910 to a Jewish family of Russian and Lithuanian origin.
 According to Althusser, Rytmann was sexually abused as a child by her family doctor.
 At age 13, the doctor forced Rytmann to administer a lethal dose of morphine to her father who was suffering from terminal cancer; the following year, Rytmann was forced to administer another lethal dose to her terminally ill mother.
 However, this story could have been invented by Althusser, who admitted to incorporating "imagined memories" into his "traumabiography."

 Her brother Joseph Rytmann owned several cinemas in Paris.